newwhitecheng/dukenet/README.md

 ## Version
 **Alpha Release v1.1 (10/24)**
-+ Accuracy finetuned to 73.53% for fp32 model.
-Quantized model coming soon.
++ Accuracy finetuned to 73.53% for fp32 model and 73.12 for quantized model.
+New model is going to be added soon.

 [Acc@Top1: 73.53, Acc@Top5: 91.75]